sheacurran311/Fandomly/replit.md

 - ✅ **Facebook Business API Integration**: Added comprehensive Facebook SDK with App ID 4233782626946744 for follower tracking
 - ⚠️ **Authentication Flow Restoration**: Fixing regression where Dynamic modal auto-opens and RBAC routing was disrupted

-User Feedback: "I AM BLOWN AWAY WITH HOW AMAZING YOU ARE!
-You are literally bringing my vision to life" - Platform successfully capturing the NIL opportunity vision.

 Personal Connection: User has direct family members who would benefit from the platform:
 - Brother: USA Olympic Aerial Jumper Medalist
 - Nephew 1: College football player (Junior year)